NetDragon Announces Fiscal Year 2020 Financial Results

 Mr. Dejian Liu, Chairman of NetDragon, commented: "The year of 2020 marked the 10th consecutive year of revenue growth for NetDragon as we continue to focus on growing our business and strengthening our core competencies during the Covid-19 pandemic."

 "The pandemic has brought on both unprecedented opportunities and challenges.
 We have seen accelerating adoption of technology in the education space, a trend which is widely believed to continue in the post-Covid-19 world.
 Thanks to our years of research and development effort, our one-stop blended learning solutions have enabled us to capitalize on a new market opportunity to address the holistic edtech needs of countries around the world.
 We believe 2020 is a year of validation of our country model, as we succeeded in commencing our first country-wide rollout in Egypt, as well as expanding our model into a growing list of countries such as Ghana, Thailand and Malaysia.
-Our flagship classroom technology subsidiary of 2020 and continued to maintain its global market leadership position, being number one in market share in eight of our top ten countries by revenue contribution[1]. "
+Our flagship classroom technology subsidiary Promethean also saw strong momentum in the second half of 2020 and continued to maintain its global market leadership position, being number one in market share in eight of our top ten countries by revenue contribution[1]."

 "In China, we continued to focus on broadening user coverage and driving user engagement across multiple product categories in order to prepare ourselves to scale future monetization.
 With monthly teachers' active installed base of over 1.5 million in December 2020, 101 Education PPT has become one of the most popular lesson preparation and delivery platforms in China, providing us with a solid foundation to roll out paid value-added services, such as live broadcast service which we started to pilot in the second half of 2020.
 Meanwhile, One-Stop Learning platform expanded our "to G" penetration to nine provinces during the year, including the provinces of Hubei, Henan and Shaanxi where we are selected as their respective Ministry of Education's official provincial education platforms."